 Introduction to Permissions

 Permissions in Oxide are managed on a per-user and per-group basis.
 This means you can assign permissions to a specific user or a group of users.
 Groups are beneficial when you want to assign the same set of permissions to many users, such as admins, mods, or VIPs.
-While managing permissions can be done directly through the server console, several plugins provide a more user-friendly interface for managing permissions.

 Understanding Permissions